goproxyio/goproxy.io/content/docs/getting-started.md

 ## Set GOPROXY environment

 If you use Go 1.13 and above, we recommand you use this command to set GOPROXY environment.
-[Click here to update you Go](https://golang.org/dl/).
+[Click here to update Go](https://golang.org/dl/).

 ```shell